vulppi-dev/IntREST/docs/GET_START.md

 #### 6. Create Your First Route

-Create a file called `route.ts` inside a folder named `app` in your project directory:
+Create a file called `route.ts` inside a folder named `src/app` or `app` in your project directory:

 ```
+src
-app
+└── app
     └── route.ts
 package.json
 tsconfig.json
 ```